The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 Normal rings won’t be able to go past the extra brackets.
 Therefore, some of the rings will need to be able to pass by those two brackets.

 Or, sometimes, the curtains might need to open to one side or the other, and there’s one center bracket to contend with.
+There is also a special bracket called a bypass bracket.
+You will find an example in the upcoming widget.

 Can you purchase rings and rods from different places?

 Yes, you can.
 And what if the finish doesn’t match?
 If it’s already hand-painted, you can adjust the rod a little with some craft paint.
 But, unless the match is several shades off, it won’t be noticeable.
 I know this from experience.
+Also, some of the cheaper rods have a cheap-looking, almost plastic finish.
+It’s okay to repaint them!

 Laurel, you haven’t talked about tie-backs.

-One last question, Laurel, about the drapery hardware
+One last question, Laurel, about the drapery hardware/

 Okay, fire away.